furo321/ddnet-bombtag/README.md

 - `bombtag_seconds_to_explosion`, The amount of seconds till the bomb explodes.
 Default: 15
 - `bombtag_bomb_damage`, The amount of seconds removed from a bombs timer when hit by someone.
 Default: 1
 - `bombtag_hammer_freeze`, The amount of ticks of freeze inflicted when hitting an alive player.
 (0 to disable).
 Default: 50
+- `bombtag_bomb_weapon`, Which weapon should the bomb be given?
+0 - Hammer, 1 - Gun, 2 - Shotgun, 3 - Grenade, 4 - Laser, 5 - Ninja.
+Default: 0

 ## Building
 This mod is based on DDRaceNetwork.
 You can use their instructions to learn how to build the project, [ddnet/ddnet](https://github.com/ddnet/ddnet).